chitzNigam/Spam-Anyone/README.md

 -Follow the instructions on command line/terminal
 -A browser will open.
 Login to your account.
 In the case of whatsapp, scan the QR code.
 -Navigate to the chat you want to spam on.
--Your automated spam will not start.
+-Your automated spam will now start.